ogmini/Notepad-State-Library/DFIR Review - Is that Windows Notepad Window really empty.md

 Changing the active tab to the SavedFileNoChanges deletes its state files

 Changing the active tab to the SavedFileChanges makes no changes

+(Need to check if making any changes influences the above)

+NO FILE TAB
+Notepad is open with New condition tab.
+No state files.
+Close Notepad, state files created.
+Reopen no change.
+Close notepad no change.

+If any changes are made to the content, the state files will be deleted.
+But will be recreated upon closing notepad with no changes.

 While Windows Notepad is open the _File Tab_ and _No File Tab_ can have [Unsaved Buffer Chunks](#unsaved-buffer-chunk) of changes that haven't been flushed.
 The [Unsaved Buffer Chunks](#unsaved-buffer-chunk) can be used to playback the changes to the text similar to a keylogger.
 Once Windows Notepad is closed or the file is saved, the [Unsaved Buffer Chunks](#unsaved-buffer-chunk) are flushed into the content.
 VERIFY THIS (It appears that unsaved buffer chunks for a File Tab that has unsaved changes will persist)